 Kathleen Driskell, Editor in Chief

 Kathleen is chair of the Sena Jeter Naslund-Karen Mann Graduate School of Writing at Spalding University in Louisville, Kentucky.
 She’s the author of four collections of poetry including Blue Etiquette, a finalist for the Weatherford Award; Next Door to the Dead, winner of the 2018 Judy Gaines Young Book Award, and Seed Across Snow, a Poetry Foundation national bestseller.
-Her poems and essays have appeared in many magazines including Shenandoah, Southern Review, and Appalachian Review, and have been featured in anthologies and online at Poetry Daily, Verse Daily, and American Life in Poetry.
-She is currently Chair of the Board of Directors of AWP.
+Her poems and essays have appeared in many magazines including The New Yorker, River Teeth, Shenandoah, Southern Review, and Appalachian Review, and have been featured in anthologies and online at Poetry Daily, Verse Daily, and American Life in Poetry.

 Ellyn Lichvar, Managing Editor

 In addition to her role as the managing editor for Good River Review, Ellyn is the programs manager for the Sena Jeter Naslund-Karen Mann Graduate School of Writing at Spalding University.
 Until 2020, she was the long-time managing editor of The Louisville Review.
 Her own poems have appeared in such journals as DIAGRAM, BOAAT, Meridian, The Journal, and others.

 Lynnell Edwards, Associate Editor/Book Review Editor